Atlantic Centre of Education Sustainability Policy

-Atlantic Language School is committed to continuously improving its environmental performance and minimizing its ecological footprint.
-We are accredited by Green Standard Schools which you can find out more about here: https://greenstandardschools.org/
+Atlantic Centre of Education is committed to continuously improving its environmental performance and minimising its ecological footprint.
+We are accredited by Green Standard Schools, which you can find out more about below:

 We are committed to doing this by adopting the 12 commitments of Green Standard Schools.